-■NOTE: The CDI unit is not a serviceable component.
-If the unit is defective, it must be replaced.
+■NOTE: The CDI unit is only serviceable as an assembly.

 The CDI is rarely the cause for electrical problems; however, if the CDI is suspected, substitute another CDI unit to verify the suspected one is defective.

 ■NOTE: Prior to replacing the CDI unit to ensure the CDI unit is defective, it is advisable to perform a CDI peak voltage test and/or perform a continuity test of the wiring harness from the CDI connector to the CDI unit.